 Recently he has been sharing calls to action from his home.
 In long video messages, he urges protesters to take to the street and stand up against President Nicolás Maduro.

 In a 2009 classified cable published by Wikileaks, the political counsellor of the US embassy in Caracas, Robin D Meyer, wrote that López had become a "divisive figure within the opposition".

 "He is often described as arrogant, vindictive, and power-hungry - but party officials also concede his enduring popularity, charisma, and talent as an organiser," the US diplomat wrote.

-The Venezuelan government has indeed been quick in reminding citizens of the part Lopez played in past unrest.
+The Venezuelan government has been quick to remind citizens of the part López played in past unrest.

 In 2002, parts of the opposition, backed by elite businessmen and some military leaders, briefly removed then President Hugo Chávez - Nicolás Maduro's late predecessor - from power.

 The coup came after street protests, in which López took an active role, prompting the government to label him a "coup leader".

 Some Venezuelans considered him a dangerous figure out of touch with the needs of poorer people.